eoas-ubc/eoas-ubc.github.io/_sources/tut-teachwith-jnbs.md

 ## Delivering Jupyter notebooks to students

-See [this post](https://simpeg.discourse.group/t/best-practice-of-delivering-jupyter-notebooks-to-students/78) from Dikun Yan with answer by Lindsey the simpeg discourse group.
-(To be superceded.)
+* When nbgrader is NOT being used.
+* when nbgrader IS being used.

 ## Building question sets for Canvas

 _For instructors not students_.
-Guidelines to be written based on work in progress during May 2020 - Apr 2022.
+Guidelines to be written based on work in progress.

 ## Building question sets for PrairieLearn

 _For instructors not students_.
-Guidelines to be written based on work in progress during Jan-Apr 2022.
+Guidelines to be written based on work in progress.

 ## Third party references